 Chain Type Chain description d.
-Direct sales - Internet deliveries Farm => Consur General characteristics After order is made by consumer, product is collected from the farm and delivered by a courier company.
+Direct sales - Internet deliveries Farm Consumers General characteristics After order is made by consumer, product is collected from the farm and delivered by a courier company.
 It was assumed in the study that typical structure of delivery process in this chain consists of the following links: product is picked-up at the farm by a courier with a small size car (Van) and transported to the collection point; product is transported with a heavy load vehicle to destination towns (another collection point) in domestic locations and abroad.
 In cases of air of sea transportation overseas an airport or seaport can be the collection point.
-Finally, courier delivers product with a small van to the end consumer. ntry specifics ly rare in France.
-Some interr not deliveries exist but France they don't use a private con schemes).
-No farmers in the made at the consumer's Hungary ce but still very limited in ter internet sites. rms of volume.
-Usually Italy box delivery schemes have internet sites.
-Internet sales are quite popular in Italy, due to - in particular - the market innovation brought about by a few major on-line retail platforms, which has paved the way to the involvement of brick-and-mortar retailers with this supply chain (although sometimes retailers have their own fleet of vehicles to deliver their products/items).
+Finally, courier delivers product with a small van to the end consumer. ntry specifics and the line of the second state the second France they don't use a private co ly rare in France.
+Some internurier and the delivery is rarely schemes).
+No farmers in the 1 made at the consumer's Hungary It has a growing importan box delivery schemes have ce but still very limited in ter internet sites. rms of volume.
+Usually Italy Internet sales are quite popular in Italy, due to - in particular - the market innovation brought about by a few major on-line retail platforms, which has paved the way to the involvement of brick-and-mortar retailers with this supply chain (although sometimes retailers have their own fleet of vehicles to deliver their products/items).
 Regarding the Internet delivery of the products considered in this WP, internet delivery of Parmigiano Reggiano PDO is much easier than of salad tomatoes, and it is quite well developed both in and outside Italy.
 In some cases, the Internet deliveries type of chain is employed to deliver both Parmigiano Reggiano PDO and salad tomatoes to Solidarity Purchasing Groups (Gruppi di Acquisto Solidale) which have put in their orders online.

 Norway This way of distribution is increasing in Norway and especially farmers with specialty products such as cheese, processed meat etc. make use of this channel.
 However, recent figures show that in 2018 only 14 percent of Norwegian consumers have ordered food from Internet (including supermarkets, food baskets etc.) and only one percent of the purchases was direct from producer (national survey, unpublished).
 Poland Internet sales are gaining popularity in Poland with respect to almost all categories of products.
 There is a growing number of large retailers adding online-sales to their portfolio.
 This chain is also becoming more and more popular among farmers who may offer for sale both, fresh and processed products.
 There are a few producers in the Polish sample who in the period of 3-5 years after starting internet sales now deliver even up to about 30% (in the single case) of their production with the use of this chain.
 UK Internet sales are also gaining in popularity in the UK (e.g. organic box schemes, specialist meat supplies).
 Home delivery can be arranged via a food courier or, if the address is on a specific and pre-defined delivery route, directly by the farmer.
 Nonetheless, most of the small producers engaging in internet sales indicate that consumers are required to collect the produce directly from the farm, at a local farmers' market or via an intermediary collection point (effectively a box scheme).
 Internet deliveries from middle-large sized farms typically rely on intermediaries, such as distributors/wholesalers, taking advantage of better transportation and logistics.
-Vietnam This type of chain is new to Vietnam and not very popular in food sector.
-Only the most innovative farmers try to introduce on-line sales.
+Vietnam n.a.